+B. Com (CA A) 2021-2022

-Semester - VI
+Seme ster - VI

-20CCU612 A P PHP P 4 H - 2 C
+21CCU612 A PHP PR DGRAMMING (PRACTICAL) 4 H - 2 C

-Instruction Hours / week: L: 0 T: 0 P:4 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours / week: L:0 T:0 P:4 Marks: Internal: 40 External: 60 Total: 100

-End Semester er Exam: 3 Hours
+End Semester Exam: 3 Hours

 - 1. To Establish a working environment for PHP web page development - 2.
 To work with open source applications that deal with database and website development. - 3.
 To embed HTML and PHP - 4.
-To practice with GUI, coded, modified controls, functions and expressions
+To practice with GUI, coded, modified controls, functions and expressions - 5.
+To understand the creation and accessing of strings - 6.
+To know the replacement of strings

-- 1. Able to create php files in an editor and run it at apache server - 2.
-Prepare a database in an open source software - 3.
-Ability to create PHP page embedding HTML concepts that assist database access from webpages - 4.
-Able to write functions and use expressions to make programming easy
+1. Able to create php files in an editor and run it at apache server

+2. Prepare a database in an open source software

+3. Ability to create PHP page embedding HTML concepts that assist database access from webpages

+- 4. Able to write functions and use expressions to make programming easy. - 5.
+To understand the creation and accessing of strings. - 6.
+To know the replacement of strings

-List of Programs:
+List of Programs :

 - 1) Write a PHP function to reverse an integer and a string and test these functions. - 2) Write a PHP program to maintain student records using files. - 3) Write a PHP program to demonstrate required field validations to validate that all input fields are required. - 4) Create a form for your college library entering student details for each student in the college.
-Validate the form using PHP validators and display error messages - 5) Write a PHP program using Looping and Control Structures. - 6) Write a PHP program for cookies and sessions. - 7) Write a PHP program using forms to display Employee records stored in MySQL. - 8) Create a student Registration in PHP and Save and Display the student Records using MySQL. - 9) Write a program to read customer information like c_no, c_name, item_purchased and mob_no from customer table and display all this information in table format on outputcreen - 10) Write PHP code to upload image.
+Validate the form using PHP validators and display error messages - 5) Write a PHP program using Looping and Control Structures. - 6) Write a PHP program for cookies and sessions. - 7) Write a PHP program using forms to display Employee records stored in MySQL. - 8) Create a student Registration in PHP and Save and Display the student Records usingMySQL. - 9) Write a program to read customer information like c_no, c_name, item_purchased and mob_no from customer table and display all this information in table format on output screen. - 10) Write PHP code to upload image.

+B. Com (CA) 2021-2022

-Semester - VI
+Semester - VI -

-20CCU612 B CZ 4 H - 2 C
+21CCU612 B CYBER CRIME LAWS (PRACTICAL) 4 4 H - 2 2 C

-Instruction Hours / week: L: T: P:4 Marks: Internal: 40 External: 60 Total: 100
+Instruction Hours / wei L: 0 T: 0 P:4 Marks: Internal: External: 60 Total: 100

-0 0

 End Semester Exam: 3 Hours

-- 1. To understand the basic principles and concepts of cyber crimes and laws. - 2.
+- 1. To understand the basic principles and concepts of cybercrimes and laws. - 2.
 To familiarize the students with the application of cyber laws in general. - 3.
-To identify the type of cyber-crime involved.
+To identify the type of cyber-crime involved. - 4.
+To understand Cyber Law prevents or reduces the damage from cybercriminal activities - 5.
+To understanding the protecting information access, privacy, communications, intellectual property. - 6.
+To about the Internet, World Wide Web (WWW), email, computers

-- 1. Attained knowledge on the various cyber crime and law. - 2.
-Awareness about prevailing cyber law and its application.
+- 1. Attained knowledge on the various cybercrime and law. - 2.
+Awareness about prevailing cyber law and its application. - 3.
+Know the about Regulators under IT - 4.
+Understand Software Development & Licensing Agreements - 5.
+Understood Legal, Security & Technical Issues in Cyber Contracts - 6.
+Understood Indian Penal Codes and Cyber Crimes.

-List of Practicals:
+List of Practicals :